 Then layer the apples on top of the baked crust and sprinkle with the pecan topping.

 Did I mention that I let the skin on my apples?
 But this is up to you.
 You can peel the apples before you slice them if you don’t want to have the skin.

-After the Apple Pecan Bars are cooled, I love to top mine with caramel sauce.
+After the bars are cooled, I love to top mine with caramel sauce.
 A super quick but-not-made-from-scratch version of a self-made caramel sauce is to combine 5oz wrapped caramels and 1-2 tbsp heavy cream in a bowl and warm in the microwave for about 2 minutes.
 Stir every 20 seconds.

 If you are looking for a great caramel sauce made from scratch, I love this recipe from Sally.

-Then top your freshly baked Apple Pecan Bars with the caramel sauce and scoop vanilla ice cream on top.
+Then top your freshly baked apple bars with the caramel sauce and scoop vanilla ice cream on top.
 That’s my favorite way to eat them.

 Apple Pecan Bars Recipe